-5 Environmental Datasets
+4 Environmental Datasets

 Tethys is designed to interface with the NOAA Environmental Research Division Data Access Program (ERDDAP).
 This allows users to choose any of the data sets hosted through ERDDAP and bring the data into MATLAB via a Tethys query.
+We support gridded and table data, but do not support the map service.

-For more information on ERDDAP, see http://coastwatch.pfeg.noaa.gov/erddap/index.html and the Tethys Manual.
+For more information on ERDDAP, see

+http://coastwatch.pfeg.noaa.gov/erddap/index.html and the Tethys Manual.